Expert

 Bank statements

 Your spending, commitments and general account conduct can form part of the affordability review.
+The scheme rules say that your new mortgage as well as certain outgoings such as credit commitments can't total more than 45% of your take home pay.

 Your spending, commitments and general account conduct can form part of the affordability review.
+The scheme rules say that your new mortgage as well as certain outgoings such as credit commitments can't total more than 45% of your take home pay.

 Deposit and savings evidence